HengzhunChen/tex2docx/README.md

 Figures in PDF format is not acceptable in pandoc.
 You have to convert them into PNG or JPEG format in advanced.

 Both figures and tables are floats in latex file without serial numbers.
-We utilize some global dictinoaries to store their serial number and then add the serial numbers to their captions like "Figure 1: Caption".
+We utilize some global dictionaries to store their serial numbers and then add the serial numbers to their captions like "Figure 1: Caption".
 You can change the format to another type you want.

-We remark that the setting of latex environments for figure and table can not be understood by pandoc and the convesion of figure (table) setting in AST to docx file is also not supported.
-Thus, you have to  resize the figures and fix the style setting of figure and tables in docx file manually if necessary.
+We remark that the setting of latex environments for figure and table can not be understood by pandoc and the conversion of figure (table) setting in AST to docx file is also not supported.
+Thus, you have to  resize the figures and fix the style setting of figures and tables in docx file manually if necessary.

 ### Math equations

 Plain pandoc can not manage the label and cross reference of equations.
-Thus, we will number those equations with labels in format "(section.equation)" and resolve their reference.
+Thus, we need to number those equations with labels in format "(section.equation)" and resolve their reference.

-We emphasize that only those labeled equation will be numbered, if you want to number all the equations even if some of them not being labeled, you need to fix some code by yourself.
+We emphasize that only those labeled equations will be numbered, if you want to number all the equations even if some of them not being labeled, you need to fix some code by yourself.

 To add equation number in docx format, you have to add the number with a `#` at the end of the latex command for the equation in AST like,
 ``` tex